HMS-Core/hms-ml-demo/README.md

 |-- CrazyShoppingCart // uses the key point recognition function of Huawei ML Kit to control the movement of the shopping cart to catch dropped items.

+|-- Gesture-Change-Background // Use the key point recognition and image segmentation functions of Huawei ML Kit to switch the background by waving your arms.

 ## Precautions

 The project contains multiple independent projects.
 After downloading code, open the root project and it